open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 > Note: To avoid adding layers twice (or error messages), check against the layer id with `getLayerById()`.

-##### WMS configuration
+##### WMS

-To create a layer configuration for an OGC Web Map Service (WMS), you can use the following configuration approache:
+To create a layer configuration for an OGC Web Map Service (WMS), you can use the following configuration approach:

-Example: Create WMS layer configuration.
+Example: Create WMS layer configuration

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts